anselm/blox/README.md

 - [x] Formalize an in-code component model that lets me load up a document into memory.
 It probably needs an ECS philosophy.
 - [x] Demonstrate decorating an object with multiple components or behaviors that can run and act on it simultaneously
 - [x] Demostrate loading a document into memory and producing an entire 3d scene with behaviors from that document
+- [x] Support Desktop flat panel display
 - [x] Support WebXR for Mozilla WebXR iOS
 - [ ] Support WebVR for HMD's like Oculus Rift etcetera
-- [x] Support Desktop flat panel display

 Basic 3d Objects - that can be produced from a text file similar to AFrame with a similar ECS behavior decorator model

-- [x] Demonstrate loading, placing, orienting and setting color and texture of a cube
+- [x] Demonstrate loading, placing, orienting and setting color and texture of basic primitives, sphere, cube etc
 - [x] Demonstrate an arbitrary 3d gltf - that is produced into the scene and is document driven from a formal schema
 - [x] Demonstrate primitives, spheres, boxes, planes and the like with textures; demonstrate a photograph attached to a plane.
+- [ ] Demonstrate text in world

 - [ ] Demonstrate an animated gif
 - [ ] Demonstrate a movie
 - [ ] Demonstrate a sound